 If you want to learn more, check what the Intrastat thresholds are in other EU countries in 2024.

 Due to the close business relations between Poland and Germany, a very large number of Polish companies are obliged to register and settle VAT in Germany.
 For this reason, 4 tax offices have been dedicated to serve Polish companies.

-- Tax Office in Noerdlingen – if the name of the entrepreneur, the name of the civil partnership or legal person begins with the letter S
+- Tax Office in Hameln – if the name of the entrepreneur, the name of the civil partnership or legal person starts with letters A to G;

-- Hameln Tax Office – if the name of the entrepreneur, civil partnership or legal entity starts with letters A to G
+- Oranienburg Tax Office – if the name of the entrepreneur, civil partnership or legal entity starts with letters H to L;

-- Tax Office in Oranienburg – if the name of the entrepreneur, the name of the civil partnership or legal person starts with the letters H to L,
+- Tax Office in Cottbus – if the name of the entrepreneur, the name of the civil partnership or legal person starts with the letters M to R;

-- Cottbus Tax Office – if the name of the entrepreneur, civil partnership or legal entity starts with the letters H to L
+- Noerdlingen Tax Office – if the name of the entrepreneur, civil partnership or legal entity starts with the letters S to Ź.

 Do you want to register for VAT in Germany? >> Contact us